Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Choosing a calibrated operating point

 \subsection{Optimization and computational role of $\nu$}

 In practice, $\mathcal{L}_{\mathrm{SA}}(\nu)$ is evaluated on the held-out calibration split $\mathcal{D}_{\mathrm{cal}}$.
-For each candidate $\nu \in \Xi$, we estimate the inner expectation using repeated stochastic forward passes of the frozen model.
-As in Section~3.3, $\nu$ controls the stochastic predictive distribution induced by attention-space sampling, whereas the number $M$ of repeated stochastic forward passes controls only the Monte Carlo accuracy with which summaries of that distribution are estimated.

-When all stochastic attention layers share a single concentration parameter $\nu$, $\mathcal{L}_{\mathrm{SA}}(\nu)$ becomes a one-dimensional calibration problem.
-We optimize it using the BO-under-uncertainty routine of \citet{Yadav2025sobo}, which fits a Bayesian generalized linear model surrogate to noisy evaluations and analytically proposes the next candidate $\nu$; full details are deferred to the appendix.
-In practice, each BO iteration evaluates a single proposed $\nu$ on mini-batches from $\mathcal{D}_{\mathrm{cal}}$ using $M$ stochastic forward passes per batch.
-Combined with the one-dimensional search and analytic BO suggestion step, this makes $\nu$-selection fast in practice and far cheaper than retraining-heavy uncertainty baselines.
+For each candidate $\nu\in\Xi$, we estimate the inner expectation using repeated stochastic forward passes of the frozen model.
+When all SA layers share a single concentration parameter, $\mathcal{L}_{\mathrm{SA}}(\nu)$becomes a one-dimensional calibration problem over $\Xi$.
+We optimize it using Bayesian optimization (BO) under uncertainty, following the routine of \citet{Yadav2025sobo}, which fits a Bayesian generalized linear model surrogate to noisy evaluations and proposes the next candidate $\nu$.
+Full details are deferred to the appendix.
+In practice, each BO iteration evaluates one proposed $\nu$ on mini-batches from $\mathcal{D}_{\mathrm{cal}}$ using $M$ stochastic forward passes per batch.
+Combined with the one-dimensional search and analytic proposal step, this makes $\nu$-selection fast in practice and far cheaper than retraining-heavy uncertainty baselines.